-Compared to the rest of the Metropolitan Los Angeles market, the Olde Torrance submarket has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Olde Torrance region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 4 listings have come on the market, which means spaces most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 4 listings have been posted online, which means listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 175% of the listings in the Olde Torrance are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.